Choosing a Surgeon and Hospital

 At the moment, doctors who provide cosmetic surgery independently in the private sector only need to be registered with, and licensed by, the General Medical Council (GMC) as a doctor.
 There is no legal requirement for the doctor to be listed as a specialist surgeon on the GMC’s specialist register.

-Later this year, we will be introducing a new cosmetic surgery certification system.
+We have recently introduced a new cosmetic surgery certification system.
 Surgeons who are certified by the Royal College of Surgeons will have shown that they meet the standards we have set to perform cosmetic surgery on a particular area of the face or body.
-You will be able to visit our website to look for a certified surgeon for the procedure you are considering.
+You can view our register to look for a certified surgeon for the procedure you are considering.
 This will give you extra peace of mind.

 To make cosmetic surgery as safe as possible, we strongly advise that the surgeon who is going to perform your procedure is on the General Medical Council’s specialist register for the area of practice relevant to the procedure you want.
 The surgeon should also be fully insured to carry out the procedure in the UK.
 You can ask to see details of your surgeon’s insurance.
 Find out what your surgeon’s and your hospital’s insurance does and doesn't cover you for.
 Find out which type of surgeon to choose for the procedure you are considering here.